impulsado/dotFiles/README.md

 <br/>

 Repository with my config files and an installer to have the enviroment like the screenshoot. <br/>
-I'm currently neofetcworking on BSPWM enviroment, sorry about that.
+I'm currently working on BSPWM enviroment, sorry about that.

 <br/>